otvin/raytracer3/README.md

 * _chap13_demo2.ppm_ - added cones.
 Added a cone to the demo image and moved the light.
 * _chap14_demo.ppm_ - added groups of objects, which can be transformed as a group, and support for multiple lights in a scene.
 * _chap15_demo.ppm_ - added triangles and ability to read a limited set of Wavefront .obj files
 * _chap15_demo2.ppm_ - the obligatory teapot.
 Low-res.
-Rendering this model, which contains 241 triangles, took over 18 minutes on my machine with 6 cores/6 threads.
+Time rendering this model, which contains 240 triangles, was reduced by 86% by adding bounding boxes and hierarchies.
+It takes approx 27 seconds on my laptop with 6 cores, using pypy (vs ~150 seconds with the standard python interpreter)
 * _chap16_demo.ppm_ - added Constructive Solid Geometry (CSG) supports for intersections, unions, and differences.
+* _christmas_demo.ppm_ - after doing the bonus chapter on bounding boxes & hierarchies, was able to add this image which contains over 5000 triangles.

 Jamis Buck posted details for the scenes shown in the book for chapters 11-14 and 16 on-line.
 Links can be found in demoscenes.py.